Hesperian Health Guides

 Partners and family are usually the key to a good emergency plan.
 Find out if the woman needs permission to get medical help in an emergency.
 For example, if the community expects the husband to give the woman permission to go to a medical center or hospital, he should do so during the pregnancy, so that if he is away during the birth there will be no delay in getting life-saving care.

-Teach the husband, mother-in-law, or other close family members the warning signs that mean a woman must be taken to get medical help.
+Teach the husband or partner, mother-in-law, or other close family members the warning signs that mean a woman must be taken to get medical help.

 Any woman can have serious problems that require medical help.
 If a woman has heavy bleeding, an infection, pre-eclampsia, or some other serious problem during labor or birth, she may need emergency care.
 A family with no car who lives far from medical help may have no way to get there.
 A family with little money may be unable to pay what the local hospital demands.